How Does School Affect Adolescents’ Mental Health?

 - Be an example of handling anxiety healthily

 Getting Help in the Salt Lake Area

 If your child is displaying any of the signs mentioned earlier, seek the help of a mental health professional as soon as possible.
-Family Counseling Center provides mental health services that cater to your child’s needs.
-We can give your child significant relief from their mental disorder with the appropriate treatment.
+Family Counseling Center provides mental health services and eating disorder treatment that cater to your child’s needs.
+We can give your child significant relief from their mental or eating disorder with the appropriate treatment in Salt Lake City.